 Over the five years to 2018, this species' biomass was considered to be between the limit (20% unfished biomass) and target (40% unfished biomass) reference points.
 The CMSY method is used to evaluate stock status.
 A time series of catch information is used to provide annual estimated of biomass and harvest rate.
-The harvest rate is considered to have been below the level commensurate with MSY for at least 10 years.
-Current catch is below the estimated MSY level of 24 t (Fisher et al. 2020 and references therein).
+Current catch is below the estimated MSY level of 24 t (Fisher et al. 2020 and references therein). $F{2019}$ was too low to be estimated and was below $F{MSY}$ (0.15/year).
+Relative stock biomass was estimated at 0.9 of the unfished level (95% confidence limits: 0.8-1.0).
+Under current fishing pressure, depletion and recruitment impairment are considered unlikely to occur.

-The target catch for yelloweye mullet has been identified as annual commercial catch of < 46 t (DPIRD 2020b).
-The relationship between this target level and the more recently estimated MSY level will be investigated further at the site visit.
+The target catch for yelloweye mullet has been identified as annual commercial catch of < 46 t (DPIRD, 2020b).
+The relationship between this target level and the more recently estimated MSY level could not be confirmed for this assessment (DPIRD, unpubl.).

-The stock is considered at Low risk of Estuary fishery impacts (Fisher et al. 2020).
+The stock is considered at Low risk of Estuary fishery impacts (Fisher et al., 2020).

-• Estuary cobbler (Cnidoglanis macrocephalus)
+Estuary cobbler (Cnidoglanis macrocephalus) •